stangri/docs.openwrt.melmac.net/simple-adblock/README.md

 # Simple AdBlock

+## Important news

+This package is now obsolete and OpenWrt version 23.05.0 and newer will include the [`adblock-fast`](https://docs.openwrt.melmac.net/adblock-fast/) package instead.
+If you're using an older release of OpenWrt you can upgrade to [`adblock-fast`](https://docs.openwrt.melmac.net/adblock-fast/) by adding a custom repo to your router following instructions on [GitHub](https://docs.openwrt.melmac.net/#on-your-router)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/README.md#on-your-router) first.

 ## Description

 A simple DNSMASQ/Unbound-based AdBlocking service for OpenWrt.

 ## Features

 - Super-fast due to the nature of supported block-lists and parallel downloading/processing of the block-lists.
 - Supports hosts files and domains lists for blocking.
 - Everything is configurable from Web UI.
 - Allows you to easily add your own domains to allow-list or block-list.
 - Allows you to easily add URLs to your own blocked hosts or domains lists to allow/block-list (just put allowed domains one per line in the file you're linking).
 - Supports multiple modes of AdBlocking implementations with DNSMASQ and Unbound.
 - Doesn't stay in memory -- creates the list of blocked domains and then uses DNSMASQ/Unbound and firewall rules to serve NXDOMAIN or 127.0.0.1 reply or to reject access (depending on settings) for blocked domains.
 - As some of the default lists are using https, reliably works with either wget/libopenssl, uclient-fetch/libustream-mbedtls or curl.
 - Very lightweight and easily hackable, the whole script is just one `/etc/init.d/simple-adblock` file.
 - Retains the downloaded/sorted AdBlocking list on service stop and reuses it on service start (use `dl` command if you want to force re-download of the list).
 - Has an option to store a compressed copy of the AdBlocking list in persistent memory which survives reboots.
 - Blocks ads served over https (unlike PixelServ-derived solutions).
 - Blocks ads inside browsers with [DNS-over-HTTPS proxy](https://en.wikipedia.org/wiki/DNS_over_HTTPS) built-in, like [Mozilla Firefox](https://support.mozilla.org/en-US/kb/firefox-dns-over-https#w_about-dns-over-https) or [Google Chrome/Chromium](https://blog.chromium.org/2019/09/experimenting-with-same-provider-dns.html) -- with the `dnsmasq.ipset` option.
 - Proudly made in Canada, using locally-sourced electrons.

 If you want a more robust AdBlocking, supporting free memory detection and complex block-lists, supporting IDN, check out `net/adblock` on [GitHub](https://github.com/openwrt/packages/tree/master/net/adblock/files)/[jsDelivr](https://cdn.jsdelivr.net/gh/openwrt/packages/net/adblock/files/README.md).